Keisei Tominaga: Second sophomore season

-Tominaga transferred to the University of Nebraska on a full scholarship to play for the Cornhuskers.
+Tominaga transferred to the University of Nebraska–Lincoln on a full scholarship to play for the Cornhuskers.
 Due to COVID-19, the NCAA ruled that the 2020–21 season would not count against the eligibility of any student-athlete in any of the organization's winter sports, including basketball, giving Tominaga three years of eligibility instead of two.
 He made his debut for Nebraska on November 9, 2021, against Western Illinois, finishing with three points, one rebound and three steals across 18 minutes of play in a 75–74 loss.
 On November 27, Tominaga posted a season-high 23 points on 8-of-11 shooting from the field and 5-of-6 from three, along with two assists and two steals in an 83–70 win over South Dakota.

+Junior season

+As a junior, Tominaga averaged 13.1 points, 1.3 rebounds, 0.7 assists and 0.6 steals per game, and was named an All-Big Ten honorable-mention.
+Among Big Ten players, his average of 20.3 points per game from February 1, 2023, to the end of the season trailed only Zach Edey and Trayce Jackson-Davis.
+After initially entering his name into the 2023 NBA draft, on May 31, 2023, Tominaga announced his withdrawal and intent to return to Nebraska for his senior season.

+Professional career

+Indiana Mad Ants (2024–2025)

+After going undrafted in the 2024 NBA draft, Tominaga signed with the Indiana Pacers on September 26, 2024, but was waived the next day.
+On October 27, he joined the Indiana Mad Ants.

+Levanga Hokkaido (2025–present)

+On June 3, 2025, it was announced that Tominaga had signed with Levanga Hokkaido.

 National team career

 Junior national team

 Tominaga made his international debut when he was selected to be a part of the Japanese squad that competed at the 2018 FIBA Under-16 Asian Championship, where he led the team in efficiency (13.3) and points (17.5) per game.
 His tournament highlights included a game-high 27-point outing, knocking down seven 3-pointers and scoring 19 points in five minutes in a 109–57 victory against India.
 Tominaga finished the tournament as the fourth-leading scorer.

 Later that year, Tominaga suited up for Japan at the 2018 FIBA Under-18 Asian Championship, leading the team in efficiency (14.6) and points (19.3) per game once more.
 In a game against Bahrain, Japan was down 70–58 with five minutes left to play, Tominaga then logged 11 points in two minutes, cutting the lead to three points.
 He finished the game with 33 points, helping Japan secure the win.
 Tominaga was the tournament’s fifth best scorer.